hnushrat/cryptic/README.md

 - tensorflow(2.14.0)

 ## Contact
-Please post a Github issue or contact (hnushrat@gmail.com) if you have any questions.
+Please post a Github issue or contact (hnushrat_t@isical.ac.in) if you have any questions.